Object description:

 Waterworks

-April to mid-September:
+April to end of September:

 Getting here / parking